 Hebrew SeniorLife’s Current Policies

 Anyone entering our campuses, including all employees, will be asked about signs and symptoms of illness and physically screened for a fever.

-In addition to these actions, we’ve bolstered our already strict infection prevention and control protocols with increased cleaning of high-touch areas and changes to our campuses to promote physical distancing.
+In addition to these actions, we are continuing our already strict infection prevention and control protocols with frequent cleaning of high-touch areas and changes to our campuses to promote physical distancing.
 We have expanded virtual programming, video chat capabilities, and other efforts to support the physical and emotional well-being of the seniors we serve.
 Read more about our actions at our senior living communities and Hebrew Rehabilitation Center in Boston and Dedham.

 We deeply appreciate your partnership in keeping our patients, residents, and employees safe.